NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 I attempted to connect to Clyde via SSH.
 This produced the best results.
 I first SSHd into my CAEDM account from my linux laptop, then SSHd into Clyde.
 After providing my username and password, I was let in.
-From there, a cute textmoji of an alpaca giving a Calvin and Hobbes joke appeared.
 Unfortunately, I was unauthorized to create directories once I was in Clyde.

 If theres a way to access the JDrive via the command line, I could copy over the files for CASPER over.
-These files would also include the setup script that R. Poll sent over, at the suggestion of J. Naylor.:`
+These files would also include the setup script that R. Poll sent over, at the suggestion of J. Naylor.

 Im stumped as to *why* I cant connect to Clyde via RDP, but can over SSH.